yuanbei/Nars-Wiki/Code-Map.md

 ./src/main/java/org/opennars/io/Parser.java - Just a convenient parser interface in case that other knowledge formats will be supported for input as well in the future.

-./src/main/java/org/opennars/io/Symbols.java - The symbols used in I/O, see https://github.com/opennars/opennars/wiki/Narsese-Grammar-(Input-Output-Format)
+./src/main/java/org/opennars/io/Symbols.java - The symbols used in I/O, see https://github.com/opennars/opennars/wiki/Narsese-symbol-list-(ASCII-version) and https://github.com/opennars/opennars/wiki/Narsese-Grammar-(Input-Output-Format)

 ./src/main/java/org/opennars/io/Texts.java - Just convenient string processing and string representations, only helper functions, it serves no conceptual role.